mozilla/fx-private-relay/docs/translations.md

 - **Region**: [ISO 3166][] is a multi-part standard for identifying countries, territories, and subdivisions.
 The [ISO 3166-1 alpha-2][] code (two uppercase letters) is common as a region identifier.
   - Mozilla uses the ISO 3166-1 alpha-2 code for a region when available.
+For example, `"US"` identifies the United States, and `"DE"` identifies Germany.
 An exception is [Valencia][], which uses `"valencia"`.
 Another is the [Surselva Region][], which uses `"sursilv"`.
 - **Language**: [ISO 639][] is a multi-part standard for identifying languages.